Tomboyo/compose/README.md

 This is presented as a control-flow problem: how do you perform a sequence of operations, each building upon the last, such that each possible cause of error is _distinctly_ handled?

 The `with` expression is not intended to solve for the control-flow problem above.
-To the contrary, `with` only composes pattern matches together into one larger expression whose type signature is a union of the values produced by its generators.
+To the contrary, `with` only composes pattern matches together into one larger expression whose type signature is a union of the values produced by its generators (plus or minus some mappings).
 Since many Elixir functions return the same error patterns `:error` and `{:error, term}`, its common for a `with` to also type as `v | :error | {:error, term}`.
 Whether we use two generators or a million, a composition of patterns generally devolves into two cases: it worked, or it didn't.
 In many situations this boolean outcome is desirable, but not for the problem at hand.

 Our `compose` macro is intended for the control-flow scenario.
 The following is a solution to the problem posed above: